NUSvigate/NUSvigate/README.md

 # NUSvigate
 The android application serves as an integrated platform that provides useful student-focused information that can enhance students’ experience in NUS.
 This application brings about great convenience  to students’ lives.

+Documentation on how to use the app can be found in: https://drive.google.com/drive/folders/1gbXCdWAH5FecxNNDLsQ0yu1gfYfR7Wsh?usp=sharing

 These are the main features of the application:

 ## **GPS Campus Maps**